 Waterwise Plant Resources

-- Water Efficient Plants for the Willamette Valley: Looking for that perfect water-efficient plant?
+- Water Efficient Plants for the Willamette Valley (PDF): Looking for that perfect water-efficient plant?
 Be sure to check out our beautiful plant guide.

 - Plantlust.com: Use this site to learn more about whether the plants you would like to include in your garden are waterwise and then see which garden centers have the plants you want in stock.